DioBr4nd0/zkmask-mercle/second_optimized_method/README.md

 ### 5. Pros & Cons of the LSH Approach

-This optimization introduces a significant trade-off between performance and security guarantees.

 #### Pros:

 *   **Massive Performance Gain:** Instead of generating a proof against 10,000+ vectors, the prover only needs to work with a handful of candidates (`k`).
 This dramatically reduces the computational load and makes proof generation much faster.